ICTools/ql-800-ubuntu/README.md

 - "title" is a string
 - 10 is the Price in €
 - 2897495907703 is your barcode
-- "your footer" is a string (optionnal)
+- "your footer" is a string (optional)

 The label type you're using is *DK-2205*: